How to Spend a Saturday Watching the Next Generation Learn to Listen, Discuss and Reason

 In our group, the teams were given questions on whether smokers have rights in the workplace, legal responsibilities involving driverless cars, and whether pit bulls should be regulated.
 In each case, team A presented the assigned issue as best they could, team B responded with questions and challenges, and team A then responded to those points.

 I participated in three sessions.
 I only observed the first, to learn the dynamics and see how the two teams presented.
-I was then an active judge in the second and third round.
+I was then an active judge in the second and third rounds.

 In one session, an intense young man with a shock of wavy hair spoke in an impassioned manner about the need for fairness, regardless of gender, race or appearance.
 He was particularly concerned about women being objectified.

-Another challenged the notion that dogs can be regulated by breed: “dogs should be allowed to live meaningful lives,” as loyal and loved companions.
+Another student challenged the notion that dogs can be regulated by breed: “dogs should be allowed to live meaningful lives,” as loyal and loved companions, he said with conviction.

-A young woman, who was clearly experienced in debate, succinctly articulated the position her team was required to argue, and added her personal values as supporting evidence.
+A young woman, who was clearly experienced in debate, succinctly articulated the position of her team, and added her personal values as supporting evidence.
 She was then directly challenged by the other team who were not as experienced; they were initially shy and hesitant, but eventually found their voices, and presented and countered with intensity.

 Most were well prepared with some background in the principles of the common good, individual liberties and social responsibility.
 I remembered my discussions in college, long ago, and I wondered if we were in any way as able to identify an argument, present it without prejudice, and listen closely to the replies.
 I suspect we were not in their league.